Deekshitha2203/cyber-resilience-maturity-framework/README.md

 ## What This Is

-Most existing cyber resilience frameworks — NIST SP 800-160, MITRE CREF, C2M2 — are designed for security experts.
-They are not readable by Boards, not actionable for CISOs, and not specific enough for technical teams.
-This tool bridges that gap.
+Most existing cyber resilience frameworks are built for security practitioners first.
+Translating their findings into something a Board can act on, a CISO can prioritize, and a technical team can implement simultaneously remains an unsolved problem.
+This tool addresses that gap.

 CRMF is a dynamic maturity assessment that evaluates an organisation's cyber resilience across five pillars, produces a scored Global Resilience Index, and generates